 Legally, a child does not have to start school until the start of the term following their fifth birthday.
-Following guidance issued by the Department for Education on 8 September 2015, Broom Barns Primary School has amended its policy for summer born children.
-Children born between 1 April 2020 and 31 August 2020 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2024 they may delay their application until 2025.
+Children born between 1 April 2021 and 31 August 2021 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2025 they should contact the home LA, and any own admission authority schools, for guidance before making an application.

-These applications will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered.
+Summer born applications that are delayed for a year (for entry in September 2026) will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at a child's preferred school.

-If parents wish to delay their application for a Reception place they are advised to discuss their child's needs /development with their current early years or nursery provider.
-If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school/setting (including the Broom Barns Primary School nursery) know before the end of the Spring term in 2024 (before the Easter break).
+If parents wish to delay their application for a Reception place, they are advised to discuss their child's needs/development with their current early years or nursery provider.
+If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2025 (before the Easter break).